Shing Yin Khor

-Shing Yin Khor is a Malaysian-American artist and cartoonist.
+Shing Yin Khor is a Malaysian-American artist, cartoonist and game designer.
 They are the creator of the comics The American Dream?
-A Journey on Route 66, The Center for Otherworld Science and Say it with Noodles, the last of which won them an Ignatz Award.
-Khor's middle grade graphic novel, The Legend of Auntie Po, earned an Eisner Award and was a finalist for the 2021 National Book Award for Young People's Literature.
+A Journey on Route 66 (2019), The Center for Otherworld Science (2014) and Say it with Noodles (2018), the last of which won them an Ignatz Award.
+Khor's middle grade graphic novel, The Legend of Auntie Po (2021), earned an Eisner Award and was a finalist for the 2021 National Book Award for Young People's Literature.

-Biography
+As a game designer, Khor is known for creating keepsake journaling games.
+They co-designed Field Guide to Memory (2021) which won an IndieCade Award.
+Khor's Remember August (2022) also won an IndieCade Award and The Bird Oracle (2025) was nominated for an ENNIE Award.

+Early life

-Khor is Malaysian Chinese, grew up in the Philippines, and moved to the United States at age 16.
-They are now a naturalized citizen of the United States.
+Khor was born in Malacca City to Malaysian Chinese parents, growing up in the Philippines, and moving to the United States in 1999 at age 16.
+They settled in California in 2006 and in 2012, Khor became a naturalized citizen of the United States.
+Khor studied Technical Theatre and English at Whittier College, graduating in 2005.

-Khor is queer, and has indicated that their work, regardless of what they do, is political because they are doing it.
-In a 2017 interview with HuffPost, they said, "I do believe that the personal is political, and have always felt that writing about myself ― as a brown, immigrant woman ― is by default a political gesture because our voices are incredibly underrepresented in all creative fields."
-However, they also noticed their work became more political following the election of former President Donald Trump.

-Works
+Career

+Khor initially worked as a theatrical set and prop designer.
+In 2011, they created the photo web comic Marlowe the Monster which featured clay sculptures and sets they had created.
+Khor was then featured at San Diego Comic-Con 2012 in a "Small Press exhibition".
+Khor was an artist-in-residence at the Petrified Forest National Park in 2015 and at the Homestead National Historical Park in 2016.
+They have created installation art and sculpture such as Hamlet-Mobile (2016), The Last Apothecary (2016) and The Gentle Oraclebird (2017–present).
+Khor leads the installation and immersive art and production studio Three Eyed Rat.

-The Center for Otherworld Science
+The Center for Otherworld Science (2014–2018)

-Shing Yin Khor is the creator of the webcomic The Center for Otherworld Science, in which scientists are experimenting on flora and fauna of a place called the Otherworld.
+Khor created the webcomic The Center for Otherworld Science, in which scientists are experimenting on flora and fauna of a place called the Otherworld.
 These experiments have led to advances, such as eradicating sickle cell anemia, but are morally dubious.
 After an incident leads to the death of one worker, the survivors must deal with the fallout of the accident and face the emotional and existential consequences.

 A review of the webcomic for The Beat said that it "combines otherworldly creatures and fantastic settings with the mundane details of working in a professional setting and the small moments shared between three coworkers.
 The result is a comic that feels both familiar and ethereal simultaneously, a sense that is only underscored by the simple and extremely effective art.

-Say it with Noodles
+Say it with Noodles (2018)

 Say it with Noodles: On Learning to Speak the Language of Food was a standalone comic about Khor's relationship with their grandmother and how cooking for someone can be a love language.
 It won the Ignatz Award for Outstanding Minicomic in 2018.